 The 4Cs have long been the accepted standard for grading the rarity and value of diamonds.
 Yet diamond grading is an imprecise art, subject to the natural inconsistencies of the human eye when observing extremely fine differences in diamond color, and the location and appearance of inclusions, which form the basis for the clarity grade.
-Sarine Labs is the world’s first lab to provide automated 4Cs grading, based on advanced technologies, driven by artificial intelligence, enabling objective, reliable diamond grading that reaches unprecedented levels of accuracy.
+The Sarine Technology Lab is the world’s first lab to provide automated 4Cs grading, based on advanced technologies, driven by artificial intelligence, enabling objective, reliable diamond grading that reaches unprecedented levels of consistency.

 Carat is a weight unit used to measure diamonds and gemstones.
 It was formally adopted in 1907 at the Fourth General Conference on Weights & Measures in France, and soon spread across the globe as the internationally recognized standard.

 Carat weight is a unit of mass equivalent to 0.2 grams.
-So, a 1 carat diamond is equivalent to 0.2 grams (200 milligrams).
+A 1 carat diamond weighs 0.2 grams (200 milligrams).
 Smaller diamonds are often measured in carat points.
 There are 100 points in every carat.
 A 10-point diamond weighs one-tenth of a carat, or 0.02 grams.
 As a general rule, larger diamonds are more expensive than smaller diamonds.
-However, diamond pricing is affected by all 4Cs, so a smaller diamond of higher clarity and color, or a small superbly cut diamond may be priced higher than a larger, lesser quality diamond.
+However, diamond pricing is affected by all 4Cs, so a smaller diamond of higher Clarity and Color, or a small superbly cut diamond, may be priced higher than a larger, lesser quality diamond.